 The economics PhD prepares students for careers in academia, business, and government.
 Core courses train students in modern theory and quantitative techniques, while field courses stress the application of theory to relevant economic problems.
 Dissertation work requires students to master and apply the skills of original research.
 With an emphasis on writing for publication, many students have had articles accepted and published in professional journals while in the graduate program.
 Research in the department covers a broad spectrum, from problems of immediate policy importance to fundamental questions of economic and social organization.

 Applicants to all graduate programs at George Mason University must meet the admission standards and application requirements for graduate study as specified in Graduate Admissions.
-For specific information, see Application Requirements and Deadlines on the departmental web site.
+For information specific to the PhD in economics, see Application Requirements and Deadlines on the departmental web site.

 Students must earn a minimum GPA of 3.00 in coursework applied to the degree.
 No more than two courses with a grade of 2.00 may be applied toward the degree.

-For policies governing all graduate degrees, see Graduate Policies.
+For policies governing all graduate degrees, see AP .6 Graduate Policies.

 Reduction of Credit

 Students who enter with a master’s degree may have their credit requirement reduced by up to 30 credits, depending on the department's judgment about the degree of closeness of that work to work that would have been taken at George Mason University.
 Reduction also requires approval of the dean.
 Requests for reduction of credit are reviewed only after acceptance to the doctoral program.

 Program of Study

 All students must have an approved program of study as specified in AP.6.10 Requirements for Doctoral Degrees.